About Nesta

 Nesta is an innovation foundation.
 For us, innovation means turning bold ideas into reality and changing lives for the better.
 We use our expertise, skills and funding in areas where there are big challenges facing society.

-Nesta’s sustainable future mission has analysed the tradeoffs between different approaches to rebalancing levies policy recommendations and will share recommendations on how to make changes fairly in a new report.
+Nesta’s sustainable future mission analysed the tradeoffs between different approaches to rebalancing levies and shared policy recommendations on how to make changes fairly in a new report.

-Join us on Thursday 5 June, from 18:00-20:00 BST, at etc.venues County Hall to be the first to hear our recommendations and gain insights on levy reform from policy experts and industry leaders across sectors.
+On Thursday 5 June, we shared our recommendations on levy reform from policy experts and industry leaders across sectors.

-The event’s chair, Ravi Gurumurthy, Group CEO at Nesta and BIT, will be joined by Marcus Shepheard, policy manager for Nesta’s sustainable future mission, who will share Nesta’s recommendation on rebalancing levies, Gillian Cooper, the Director of Energy at Citizens Advice, and Emma Pinchbeck, CEO at Climate Change Committee.
-More panellists will be confirmed at a later date.
+The event’s chair, Ravi Gurumurthy, Group CEO at Nesta and BIT, was joined by Marcus Shepheard, policy manager for Nesta’s sustainable future mission, who shared Nesta’s recommendation on rebalancing levies, Gillian Cooper, Director of Energy at Citizens Advice, Emma Pinchbeck, CEO at Climate Change Committee, and Adam Berman, Director of Policy and Advocacy at Energy UK.

-The event will then be followed by a networking drinks reception.
-This in person event is for policymakers, energy sector experts and those who specialise in consumer advice.
+The event was then followed by a networking drinks reception.
+This in person event was for policymakers, energy sector experts and those who specialise in consumer advice.

 Speakers